Topic 1 – Queen, Government and Religion, 1558–69

 How will you be assessed?

-This paper is the British depth study and will be bundled in with the Period study.
+This paper is called the British depth study and will be bundled in with the Period study.
 If you are not sure which period study you do, ask your teacher.

 You should allow yourself 55 minutes to answer the 3 questions.